 - Your team's familiarity with the migration procedure

 To minimize the downtime, you can test the process as many times as needed before the actual migration.
-You can perform the export with pg_dump
+You can perform the export with pg_dump online, and the process is repeatable and measurable.

 Before you begin